vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### Some details about traces handling by the Agent

 Traces are collected by a dedicated agent (the `trace-agent`).
-It has its own runtime, comes with a log of configuration settings but it shares global option like `site` to select the Datadog region where to send data.
+It has its own runtime, comes with a lot of configuration settings, but it shares global option like `site` to select the Datadog region where to send data.

 It exposes a [local API](https://github.com/DataDog/datadog-agent/blob/main/pkg/trace/api/endpoints.go), that is used by [tracing